KauzClay/docs-tap/scst-store/developer-namespace-setup.hbs.md

 ## Multicluster - using `SecretExport`

-In a multicluster deployment, follow the steps in [Multicluster setup for SCST - Store](multicluster-setup.hbs.md), which describe how to create secrets and export secrets to developer namespaces.
+In a multicluster deployment, follow the steps in [Multicluster setup for SCST - Scan 1.0](../scst-scan/multicluster-setup-scan-v1.hbs.md, which describe how to create secrets and export secrets to developer namespaces.

 ## Next steps